sithmel/text-guitar-chart/README.md

 See the [format](FORMAT.md)

+# How to use
+Use [the editor](https://sithmel.github.io/text-guitar-chart/) to edit the fingering you like.
+Copy paste the fretboard chart wherever you like!

+# Utilities
 Here is a list of utilities it provides:
 - EditableSVGuitarChord an editable chord chart utility
 - stringToFingering transforms a text representation of a fingering into data that can be used to render that fingering using SVGuitar